6 Prodigies in Mental Math Calculation Who Stunned the World

 2. Priyanshi Somani (born 16 November 1998)

 Somani was the winner of the Mental Calculation World Cup 2010, where she was the youngest participant.
-She is the only participant who has done 100% accuracy in Addition, Multiplication, Square Root till date in all five Mental Calculation World Cup.
+She was the only participant got a perfect score in Addition, Multiplication, Square Root as of this writing in all five Mental Calculation World Cup.

 On January 3, 2012, he became a world record holder in calculating square root mentally.
 She calculated 10 square root problems all with 6 digits in 2 minutes and 43 seconds.
 All problems were calculated up to 8 significant digits.